zhu-xlab/DOFA/README.md

 <img src="assets/DOFA-model.png" width="500">
 </p>

-**As the current version of DOFA uses linear layers in the dynamic weight generator, it's better to arrange the channels in ascending order of wavelengths.**

 For more details, please take a look at the paper [Neural Plasticity-Inspired Foundation Model for Observing the Earth Crossing Modalities](https://arxiv.org/abs/2403.15356).

 ## Why develop DOFA
 - The learned multimodal representation may not effectively capture such an intersensor relationship.